ilarsf/aarc_lts/course_materials/learner/technical/index.md

 ## Technical Guides

-[Technical Frameworks](Technical_Frameworks.md) - A learner-friendly explanation of Krafts' Keys and the Black Bear Sequence, the fundamental principles that guide good sculling technique.
+[Technical Frameworks](Technical_Frameworks.md) - A learner-friendly explanation of KRAFT and the Black Bear Sequence, the fundamental principles that guide good sculling technique.

 [Common Rowing Fixes](Common_Rowing_Fixes.md) - Simple solutions to the most common technical issues you might encounter as a beginning rower.